History of Georgia (country): Saakashvili presidency (2004–2013)

 The new president faced many problems on coming to office.
 More than 230,000 internally displaced persons put an enormous strain on the economy.
 Peace in the separatist areas of Abkhazia and South Ossetia, overseen by Russian and United Nations peacekeepers in the framework of Organization for Security and Co-operation in Europe, remained fragile.

 The Rose Revolution raised many expectations, both domestically and abroad.
 The new government was expected to bring democracy, ending a period of widespread corruption and government inefficiency; and to complete state-building by re-asserting sovereignty over the whole Georgian territory.
 Both aims were very ambitious; the new ruling elite initiated a process of concentration of power in the hands of the executive, in order to use the revolutionary mandate to change the country.
 In fact, the Saakashvili government initially achieved impressive results in strengthening the capacity of the state and toppling corruption.
 Georgia's ranking in the Corruption Perceptions Index by Transparency International improved dramatically from rank 133 in 2004 to 67 in 2008 and to 51 in 2012, surpassing several EU countries.
 But such achievements could only result from the use of unilateral executive powers, failing to achieve consent and initiating a trade-off between democracy-building and state-building.

-After the Rose Revolution, relations between the Georgian government and semi-separatist Ajarian leader Aslan Abashidze deteriorated rapidly, with Abashidze rejecting Saakashvili's demands for the writ of the Tbilisi government to run in Ajaria.
-Both sides mobilised forces in apparent preparations for a military confrontation.
+After the Rose Revolution, relations between the Georgian government and semi-separatist Ajarian leader Aslan Abashidze deteriorated rapidly, with Abashidze rejecting Saakashvili's demands for the writ of the Tbilisi government to run in Adjara.
+Both sides mobilized forces in apparent preparations for a military confrontation.
 Saakashvili's ultimatums and massive street demonstrations forced Abashidze to resign and flee Georgia (2004 Adjara crisis).

 Relations with Russia remained problematic due to Russia's continuing political, economic and military support to separatist governments in Abkhazia and South Ossetia.
 Russian troops still remained garrisoned at two military bases and as peacekeepers in these regions.
 Saakashvili's public pledge to resolve the matter provoked criticism from the separatist regions and Russia.
 In August 2004, several clashes occurred in South Ossetia.

-On October 29, 2004, the North Atlantic Council (NAC) of NATO approved the Individual Partnership Action Plan of Georgia (IPAP), making Georgia the first among NATO's partner countries to manage this task successfully.
+On 29 October 2004, the North Atlantic Council (NAC) of NATO approved the Individual Partnership Action Plan of Georgia (IPAP), making Georgia the first among NATO's partner countries to manage this task successfully.